amplication/docs/docs/getting-started/plugins.md

 Each version of the Plugin has its own settings, so when you replace the version you also replace its settings.
 :::

-## How To Develop Custom Plugins
+## How To Develop a Custom Plugin

 To add more functionality, you can develop your own plugins, or can use plugins developed by the community, as they become available.

 See [Plugin Development Overview](/plugins/overview/) for more information.